HugoGuillen/ezTracks/README.md

 ---
 # Micro tutorial
 ## Introduction
 `ezTracks` only needs a configuration file to work.
 The only options implemented are the same as the sample file `test/test_config.ini`.
 The coordinates must be in bed format.
+To generate the tracks shown above you just need to enter the `test` folder and run:

 ```bash
 conda activate eztracks